jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 ```

 3. ```python main_train.py --dataset SRD --datasetpath [path_to_SRD dataset] --iteration [iteration]```
+[Update] We have released DCShadowNet_train.py on Dec 7, 2022.

 ## Shadow-Robust Feature
 Get the following Figure 5 in the main paper, VGG feature visualization code is in feature_release folder,